 Even before the challenges created by COVID-19, GP practices were exploring a new era of fast, effective and intuitive appointment systems.
-For Leith Surgery in Leith, Edinburgh, this involved the transition to Shared Appointments; part of Cegedim Healthcare Solution's Shared Care Solution and GP IT Solution.
-The move to Shared Appointments is reducing pressure on the front desk and helping to manage the peaks in demand at the beginning of the academic year created by the high proportion of students on the practice list.
+For Leith Surgery in Leith, Edinburgh, this involved the transition to Appointments; part of Cegedim Healthcare Solution's Shared Care Solution and GP IT Solution.
+The move to Appointments is reducing pressure on the front desk and helping to manage the peaks in demand at the beginning of the academic year created by the high proportion of students on the practice list.

 Leith Surgery Practice Manager, Dawn Saltman and Office Manager, Lorna Russell, outline the benefits of Appointments.

 Efficient and Effective Appointments

 Leith Surgery has been using the new Appointments system for over a year.
 The surgery has 20 administrative staff, seven GPs, two nurses and a healthcare assistant.
 The practice is also approved for training doctors who have chosen a career in general practice, with three GP registrars.

 Cegedim’s Appointments enables staff to handle appointment requests with ease whether face-to-face, on the phone or online.
 With the ability to personalise fast and flexible searches to find patients, clinician, clinics and appointments it is easy to book, amend and cancel appointments quickly, reducing the pressure on reception staff.

 Lorna Russell describes the difference in booking appointments in the new system to the old as “Night and day”, with the speed enabled by the ease of search.
 Appointments allows staff to identify available appointments in an instant – swiping or scrolling between weeks, if needed.
 With individual and practice wide filters and preferences available, the search process is tailored to meet the typical demands on reception staff.